Unified Program

 CalEPA oversees California’s Unified Program.
 The program protects Californians from hazardous waste and hazardous materials by ensuring local regulatory agencies consistently apply statewide standards when they issue permits, conduct inspections and engage in enforcement activities.
 The Unified Program is a consolidation of multiple environmental and emergency management programs Read more about the Unified Program

-California Code of Regulations, title 27 (27 CCR) Regulation Changes
+Approved California Code of Regulations, Title 27

 Please visit the Unified Program Proposed Regulations webpage for more information.